squid-cache/squid-cache.github.io/Features/CppCodeFormat.rst

 Squid-2 code has a specific format which is enforced on CVS commit.

 This project adds a similar format to Squid-3 code.
 Starting with 3.1.
-To format the source correctly you require astyle version 1.22 and an md5sum (binary or script equivalent).
+To format the source correctly you require '''astyle version 1.22''' and an '''md5sum''' (binary or script equivalent).

 === When to format. ===